odoo/documentation/accounting/bank/feeds/qif.rst

 used, QIF is an older format than Open Financial Exchange (OFX) and you should use the OFX version if you can export to both file formats.

-With Odoo, you can download a QIF file from your bank or accounting software and import it directly in your Odoo instance.
+With Twenty20, you can download a QIF file from your bank or accounting software and import it directly in your Twenty20 instance.
 This will create all bank statements.

 .. tip::